 (9) Make Your Own Lunchables

 Most of you probably grew up eating Lunchables.
-Lunchables are basically crackers, cheese, deli meat and some sort of sweet treat in a plastic container.
+Lunchables are basically crackers, cheese, deli meat, and a sweet treat packaged inside a container with dividers.

-Lunchables are full of gluten (and other questionable ingredients), so avoid buying them, you could easily make your own with better-for-you gluten-free ingredients.
+Lunchables are full of gluten (and other questionable ingredients), so avoid buying them and instead make your own with better-for-you gluten-free ingredients.

 (10) Pasta Salad